mapnik/mapnik-reference/README.md

 ```

 Other implementations will want to simply copy the [JSON](http://www.json.org/) file
 from the desired implementation, like `2.0.1/reference.json`.
-For python we could consider
-uploading to pypi if there is interest.

 The file can then be parsed with any of the many [json parsers](http://www.json.org/).

 ## Testing

-Tests require python:
+Tests require python and node.js:

     make test